FadTheChad/FadTheChad/README.md

 - I’m interested in Discord Bot Development and discord.js using TypeScript.

-- I’m currently learning NestJS and NextJS.
+- I’m currently learning NestJS and C#.

 Below is my "very good" code.